 At present the identification of VME species, their distribution and the impacts of bottom trawl fisheries on Saya de Malha is poorly understood.
 The first assessment of flora and fauna of Saya de Malha was completed 20 years ago.
 Recent studies on Saya de Malha and or the SIOFA area since have focused on physical oceanography, ocean productivity and pelagic and demersal resources.
 This study takes the first steps towards an informed assessment of bottom trawling impacts on VME species on Saya de Malha by inferring the potential distributions of VME species based on estimated depth ranges from closely related species, or the same species but from different regions, and considering their spatial overlap with the known spatial distribution of bottom trawl fisheries (based on AIS data from Global Fishing Watch, available for 2020 only) and semi-quantitative assessments of species tolerance to and recovery from trawling activities.
-The findings indicate that the highest-risk VME species are Euryalida (basket star), closely followed by Actiniaria (sea anemones), Alcyonacea (soft corals), Antipatharia (black coral), Crinoidea (crinoids), Pennatulacea (sea pens) and Stylasteridae (lace corals), all of which have low recovery potential from trawling impacts.
-Other groups of relative concern, particularly if trawling activities were to increase in the coming years, include Cidaroida (sea urchin), Sceleractina (stony/hard corals), Serpulidae (tube-building worms), and the extensive seagrass beds formed of Cymodoceaceae spp.
+The findings indicate that the highest-risk VME species are Euryalida (basket star), Actiniaria (sea anemones), Crinoidea (crinoids), and Cidaroida (sea urchin), followed by Stylasteridae (lace corals), Alcyonacea (soft corals), Antipatharia (black coral), and Pennatulacea (sea pens).
+The lowest risk VME species are Bryozoa (bryozoans), followed by Gorgonacea (sea fans) and Anthoathecata (athecate hydroids).
+Sea fans.